shihuade/Conformance-Test-Openh264/README.md

         3. ./run_Main.sh CaseConfigure/case.cfg
         4. wait for the final test result.
-        5. you can check you test result in ./AllTestData/XXX.yuv/result/XXX.Testlog or XXX_AllCasesOutput.csv file during you test, those files will update case by case.
+        5. you can check you test result in ./AllTestData/XXX.yuv/result/XXX.Testlog or XXX_AllCasesOutput.csv file during your test, those files will update case by case.